Prostate cancer is cancer that forms in tissues

 An X-ray machine linked to a computer takes a series of detailed pictures

 of areas inside your body.
-Doctors often use CT scans to see the pelvis
+Doctors often use CT scans to see the pelvis or abdomen.

 A strong magnet linked to a computer is used to make detailed pictures